Kelly's Cellars: History

 It was a meeting place for Henry Joy McCracken and the United Irishmen when they were planning the 1798 Rising.
 The story goes that McCracken hid behind the bar when British soldiers came for him.

+The influential nationalist politician Joseph Devlin was assistant manager of the pub in the 1890s.

 In September 2004 the pub had a grand re-opening under new management.
 In 2007 a blue plaque was erected on the site by the Ulster History Circle stating that the Society of United Irishmen met there during the period 1791 to 1798.

-The influential nationalist politician Joseph Devlin was assistant manager of the pub in the 1890s.

 Ownership

 From 2000 to 2024 the pub was owned by Lily Mulholland and Martin O’Hara.
 In 2024 the pub was bought by the Downey pub-owning group of brothers Henry, Seamus and John.